HomeBlogAustralian Student Visa: What To Do and What NOT To Do (From Real Cases)

 A: Yes.
 Your partner and dependent children under 18 can be included as secondary applicants.
 Additional financial evidence is required to show you can support them.

-Q: My GTE was refused.
+Q: My Genuine Student (GS) answers were refused.
 What exactly did the officer find unconvincing?

 A: The refusal notice will specify the basis for refusal.
-Common reasons include: insufficient ties to home country, unexplained financial circumstances, or a course choice that does not align with stated career goals.
-[Contact Afrovo](/contact) to review your refusal notice and plan your next steps.
+Common reasons include: answers that are too generic, a course choice that does not align with your stated career goals, or unexplained financial circumstances.
+Note: if your application was lodged before 23 March 2024, it was assessed under the old GTE requirement.
+Contact Afrovo to review your refusal notice and plan your next steps.

 Q: Does it matter which Australian city I say I will study in?